-As part of the Forest Practices Board's 2013 compliance audit program, non-replaceable forest licence (NRFL) A66762, held by Burns Lake Specialty Wood Ltd. (BLSW) in the Nadina District, was selected for audit.
+As part of the Forest Practices Board's 2013 compliance audit program, the Board selected non-replaceable forest licence (NRFL) A72921, held by 639881 BC Ltd. (639881 BC) in the Nadina District for audit.
+639881 BC is owned by the Wet'suwet'en First Nation.

-The audit area falls within the Lakes Timber Supply Area (TSA) and is near the community of Burns Lake (see map on page 3).
-The TSA covers an area ranging from Tweedsmuir Provincial Park in the south to Tildelsy watershed in the north and consists of mostly flat and rolling terrain with several lakes, including Babine Lake.
+The audit area is within the Lakes Timber Supply Area (TSA) and includes the community of Burns Lake (see map on page 3).
+The TSA covers an area that ranges from Tweedsmuir Provincial Park in the south to Tildelsy watershed in the north, and consists of mostly flat and rolling terrain with several lakes, including Babine and Francois Lake.
 Highway 16 crosses the northern portion of the TSA.
-Cattle grazing is prominent in the Nadina District, which has 105 active range tenures.
+Cattle grazing is prominent in the Nadina District, which contains 105 active range tenures.
 Maintaining forage is key to a healthy cattle industry.

-The Lakes North Sustainable Resource Management Plan1 (SRMP), established by legal order in January 2009, provides biodiversity objectives and strategies for resource management in the Lakes TSA.
-It also establishes land use objectives for seral stage distribution, old growth management areas, stand level structural diversity and habitat connectivity.
-The strategic and operational requirements of this plan must be followed.
+The Lakes North Sustainable Resource Management Plani (SRMP), established by legal order in January 2009, provides biodiversity objectives and strategies for resource management in the Lakes TSA.
+The SRMP establishes land use objectives for seral stage distribution, old growth management areas, stand level structural diversity and habitat connectivity.
+The strategic and operational requirements of these plans must be followed.
 Government objectives set out in the Forest and Range Practices Act (FRPA) and the Forest Planning and Practices Regulation (FPPR) are also legal requirements.

-Under NRFL A66762, BLSW has been allocated 90 000 cubic metres of timber to harvest annually.
-BLSW prepares operational plans and applies to government for cutting and road permits to develop and harvest timber.
-The company must fulfill licence, permit and operational plan obligations, including those for timber harvesting, road work, silviculture and fire protection within cutblocks.
+Under NRFL A72921, 639881 BC has been allocated 121 704 cubic metres of timber to harvest annually.
+639881 BC prepares operational plans and applies to the government for cutting and road permits to develop and harvest timber.
+The company must fulfill licence, permit and operational plan obligations, including timber harvesting, road work, silviculture and fire protection within cutblocks.

-During the two-year audit period (September 2011 to October 2013), BLSW harvested approximately 90 682 cubic metres of timber, primarily to salvage timber killed by mountain pine beetle (MPB).
+During the two-year audit period (September 2011 to October 2013), 639881 BC harvested approximately 86 070 cubic metres of timber, primarily to salvage timber killed by mountain pine beetle.

-Timber harvesting near Augier Lake in the Nadina District
+Timber harvesting near Maxan Lake in the Nadina District.